yielda-game/yielda-game.github.io/_posts/2022-08-29-making-money-with-ponzifarm.md

 This sounds simple, but there are hidden depths...

 Every new deposit to the game extends the life of the game.
-You can [watch](/blog/game-summary) the game balance and other metrics develop over time, so you can evaluate the risk of a deposit before you  make it.
+You can [watch](/blog/game-summary) the game balance and other metrics develop over time, so you can evaluate the risk of a deposit before you  make one.

 Your game play is anonymous by default, but you are encouraged to use social media to talk to other players if you think it might help.
 Game rules are enforced by smart contracts... but your _behavior_ is not!